Oscillation probabilities for a PT-symmetric non-Hermitian two-state system: Abstract

 \section{Abstract}

 There is growing interest in viable quantum theories with $\mathcal{PT}$-symmetric non-Hermitian Hamiltonians, but a formulation of transition matrix elements consistent with positivity and perturbative unitarity has so far proved elusive.
 This Letter provides such a formulation, which relies crucially on the ability to span the state space in such a way that the interaction and energy eigenstates are orthonormal with respect to the same positive-definite inner product.
-We mention possible applications to the oscillations of mesons and neutrinos.\\ ~~\\ KCL-PH-TH/2023-17, CERN-TH-2023-032, LTH 1334
+We apply this non-Hermitian approach to two-neutrino flavour oscillations, and show how it can accommodate the seesaw mechanism.\\ ~~\\ KCL-PH-TH/2023-17, CERN-TH-2023-032, LTH 1334

-Non-Hermitian quantum field theories~\cite{Bender:2005tb} offer the possibility of constructing viable extensions of the Standard Model of particle physics, and there has been significant progress in understanding them, including the formulation of spontaneous symmetry breaking, the Goldstone theorem and the Englert-Brout-Higgs mechanism~\cite{Alexandre:2018uol, Mannheim:2018dur, Fring:2019hue}.
-However, a satisfactory description of the oscillations between states that can arise when the diagonal bases of the interaction terms and mass terms of a quantum field theory are misaligned, which has applications to quark and neutrino flavour physics, has so far proved elusive.
+Non-Hermitian quantum field theories have applications in many areas of physics and have attracted wide interest: see Ref.~\cite{Bender:2005tb} and the numerous references therein.
+Such theories offer the possibility of broadening the Hermitian framework of the Standard Model of particle physics and constructing novel viable extensions of it.
+With this motivation in mind, there has been significant progress in the analysis of non-Hermitian quantum field theories, including the formulation of spontaneous symmetry breaking, the Goldstone theorem and the Englert-Brout-Higgs mechanism~\cite{Alexandre:2018uol, Mannheim:2018dur, Fring:2019hue}.

+The dynamics of particle mixing are well studied for Hermitian quantum theories.
+They have been applied with great success to the phenomena of flavour oscillations, such as meson mixing and neutrino oscillations (see, e.g., Ref.~\cite{ParticleDataGroup:2024cfk}).
+These oscillations arise due to the misalignment of the diagonal bases of the interaction terms and the mass terms in the corresponding quantum field theory.
 In a misaligned situation, an interaction eigenstate can be decomposed in terms of a superposition of energy eigenstates.
-Since each of the energy eigenstates evolves with a different phase, the interaction eigenstate is not stationary, and there is a non-zero probability of measuring a different interaction eigenstate at some later time.
-The dynamics of such oscillations are well studied for Hermitian quantum theories, and have been applied with great success to the phenomena of flavour oscillations in particle physics, such as meson mixing and neutrino oscillations (see, e.g., Ref.~\cite{ParticleDataGroup:2022pth}).
+Since each of the energy eigenstates evolves with a different phase, the interaction eigenstate is not stationary.
+There is then a non-zero probability of measuring a different interaction eigenstate at some later time.